 3. Cutting down of trees and the tedious process of widening which makes the rides even more irksome.

 It is to be noted that 216 roads were marked for widening in 2010, the project however dind’t take off due to various roadblocks like land acquisition and indifference from bidders.

 However the BBMP has categorically stated that this time around, the process of widening these roads shall be a much smoother and fairer affair.

 So how does the BBMP go about with the road widening this time around?

 BBMP hopes to convince the property owners with an attractive compensation plan.
 The previous Transfer of Development Rights (TDR) which seemed less fancy to the property losers has been revamped with fresh guidelines in the hope of making the processes more hassle free and beneficial for the public as well as the property losers.

 It is interesting to find Bellary Road in the mix of things here.
 The city at large has had a divided opinion whether this road needs to be widened given the massive green cover and the hassle of ‘work in progress’ that would be at stake for all concerned while the widening promises to make it a seamless drive to Kempegowda International Airport.

-One could point out the traffic issue in Bangalore and compare it with say, a New York or Dubai, but the fact remains that all Indian cities have a largely exceeded population with a relatively lesser land availability.
-Road widening in these roads however should make reaching times a little more quicker and the experience of commute in Bangalore, a less hassled experience.
+One could point out the traffic issue in Bangalore and compare it with say, New York or Dubai, but the fact remains that all Indian cities have a largely exceeded population with relatively lesser land availability.
+Road widening in these roads however should make reaching times a little more quicker and the experience of commuting in Bangalore, a less hassled experience.